hs-duesseldorf/se2rest/README.md

 # 1. Introduction

-In this course we will build a JavaFX client app which can create the simplest form of users/persons with only one attribute (name) and send them to a Java server via HTTP.
+In this course we will build a very simple JavaFX client app which can create the simplest form of users/persons with only one attribute (name) and send them to a Java server via HTTP.
 The server will digest those requests by either storing or getting the data in/from a MariaDB database.

 We use Java, Maven, Spring Boot, and XAMPP for this.